katehyeon/katehyeon/README.md

 - 👋 Hi, I’m @katehyeon.
-Welcome to my github!
+Welcome to my GitHub!
-- 📚 I am a second-year MPA student at Columbia SIPA.
+- 📚 I am a recent graduate from Columbia SIPA's MPA program.
 - 🎯 I aspire to work at the intersection of social impact and data analysis.
-- 👾 I am excited to share with you some of my school projects, which reflect my current focus in public policy and background in business analytics.
+- 👾 I am excited to share with you some of my school projects, which reflect my current focus on public policy and background in business analytics.